rmcelroy1990/Browser-Based-Game-Project1/README.md

 🧠This is a concentration game to test your memory.🧠 🌈Each color represents an energy.🌈

-**Match Your Energy:** I chose to create this game because I like a good brain game to test your memmory.
-I also didnt want to select the easiest but I knew where my skills reside currently.
+**Match Your Energy:** I chose to create this game because I like a good brain game to test your memory.
+I also didn't want to select the easiest game option but I knew where my skills reside currently.
 Although still a challenge, I truly enjoyed watching the components come to life from nothing.
 Enjoy!

 ## **How to Play:**
 + Click on 2 cards at a time to find a match. 🩷❤️🧡💛💚🩵💙💜